 Classroom guidance lessons can be tricky.
-You are not in each classroom frequently enough to develop consistent routines, every classroom has their own dynamic, and your lessons might be, well a bit boring.
+You are not in each classroom frequently enough to develop consistent routines; every classroom has its own dynamic, and your lessons might be, well, a bit boring.
 Check out tips from four Confident Counselors about how they spice up their classroom guidance lessons.

 Get Them Moving

-To spice up classroom guidance lessons, I try to find ways to get students out of their seats, let them move, and make interactive games out of our lesson topics.
+To spice up classroom guidance lessons, I try to find ways to get students out of their seats, let them move, and turn our lesson topics into interactive games.

 We do a lot of centers as well.
 Centers help students practice cooperation skills while completing time-limited activities.
-I find that time-limited centers result in higher engagement and more on-task behaviors during skill practice time!
+I find that time-limited centers lead to higher engagement and more on-task behavior during skill practice!

 Use Videos